-- 22.1 The Director of Finance and Resources shall: - Advise on the form, layout and content of inventory records to be maintained by a) the Council. - Advise on the arrangements for the care and custody of stocks and stores in b) Directorates.
+- 22.1 The Director of Finance and Resources shall: - a) Advise on the form, layout and content of inventory records to be maintained by the Council. - b) Advise on the arrangements for the care and custody of stocks and stores in Directorates.